markusstraub/radlkarte/README.md

 - Differentiate between a simple & an advanced UI.
   - simple: auto-hides parts of the network based on zoom level, no layer switcher
   - advanced: layer switcher, control opacity of overlay, freely choose network-parts to show
-- Which background layer could we use as fallback if traffic gets too much for mapbox? basemap.at? (even better: use normal osm/openCycleMap for high zoom levels - more details!)

 ## Route Data

-As input for the minifying script a GeoJSON file containing the routes is required with the following attributes.
+Route data is stored in .geojson format with the following attributes.

 ### Line Attributes